 "Bird flu" (type A influenza subtype H5N1) is spreading around the globe.
 Fortunately, only a few hundred human cases have been identified.
 Most have resulted from close contact with infected birds.
 The virus does not seem to spread easily from person to person.
 All people diagnosed with "bird flu" show signs of pneumonia, although symptoms may be mild.
 Oseltamivir (Tamiflu) is the most effective treatment for this type of influenza, which can be fatal.

 A newer strain of avian influenza, H7N9, has been reported in humans in China as of 2013.
 This new "bird flu" strain causes severe pneumonia and has a high mortality rate, though to date the virus is not transmitted from human to human.

 A new cause of severe pneumonia was first reported in Saudi Arabia in September 2012.
 Within a year, 58 cases, including 33 deaths, were reported in Jordan, Qatar, Saudi Arabia, the United Arab Emirates (UAE), France, Germany, Italy, Tunisia, and the United Kingdom.
-Since 2012 there has been over 1730 cases.
+Since 2012 there have been over 1730 cases.
 The World Health Organization warns this new viral illness could become a pandemic.
 However, person-to-person transmission has been limited to close contacts.
 In the United States, no cases of MERS have been reported since 2014.